Skip to content

 Authority Richard David Martín

-TIMLG is a slot-bounded commit-reveal protocol tied to a public 512-bit randomness pulse.
-Participants commit during the commit window, an authorized oracle publishes the pulse after commit closes, participants reveal their guess, and the program settles outcomes deterministically.
+TIMLG is a slot-bounded commit-reveal protocol tied to a publicly verifiable 512-bit randomness pulse (NIST Beacon Chain 2).
+Participants commit during the commit window, an authorized oracle set publishes a signed pulse after commit closes, participants reveal their guess, and the program settles outcomes deterministically.

 This documentation is public and intentionally excludes operational secrets, signer custody details, and any material that would weaken authority safety.